superhermione/random-image-microservice/README.md

 # Image Fetch Microservice

 ## Purpose
-This microservice receives a http request on the '/random-image' endpoint, and the server uses Axios to make a request to the Unsplash API.
+This microservice receives a HTTP request on the '/random-image' endpoint, and the server uses Axios to make a request to the Unsplash API and send a JSON object containing the image url from Unsplash back to the user UI.

 ## Quick Start
 - Install and update the package" `npm install`